aws-samples/global-serverless-image-gallery/notification-workflow/lab-guides/create-lambda-functions.md

 ## Task 3 - Create SendSlackNotification function

-Repeat the above steps from Task 1 to create a new function with name as `SendSlackNotificatio` and below function code.
+Repeat the above steps from Task 1 to create a new function with name as `SendSlackNotification` and below function code.

 ```JavaScript
 'use strict';